sophearychiv/litter-patrol/README.md

 # Litter Patrol

-In this assignment, you'll be building a litter patrol game -
+In this assignment, you'll be building a litter patrol game.
+Get points for "cleaning up" the trash!

 ## Learning Goals
 - Practice with `state` and `props`